 If you’re not happy with the way your stylist is doing your hair, it’s best to stop her midstream and explain how you like it.
 If you get to the end of the service, it’s still okay to explain what you would like to be done differently.

-It’s up to you but even if you didn’t like the outcome, consider tipping at least 15%.
+- It’s up to you, but even if you don’t like the outcome, consider tipping at least 10%.
+Mistakes happen as the stylists are human too.

 FAQs